microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

  | Component |  Notes |
 |:---:|:---|
-| Container | - For docked InfoBars, we recommend to place in a layout control where the InfoBar can expand horizontally to the width of the content area. <br> - For floating InfoBar, the default maximum height and widths are ###px and ###px but can be overwritten via the MaxHeight and MaxWidth properties
+| Container | - We recommend to place InfoBars in a layout control where the control can expand horizontally to the width of the content area.
 | Title | - Semi-bolded and appears left of the Icon <br> - Recommended to be 50 characters or less
 | Message | - Will appear to the right of the Title in single-height notifications, otherwise will be on a new line <br> - Recommended to be 512 characters or less
 | Hyperlink | - Will appear to the right of the Message in single-height notifications, otherwise will be on a new line <br> - TBD: Color of the hyperlink will adapt to user theme and Severity level of control.